Custody Law and Eastern European Diplomacy: Production

 "Custody Law and Eastern European Diplomacy" was the third episode of the show written by Andy Bobrow and one of many directed by Anthony Russo.
 It was the only episode in which Enver Gjokaj guest-starred, and the second of several featuring Malcolm-Jamal Warner.

 Reception

 Around 4.15 million Americans watched "Custody Law and Eastern European Diplomacy".

 Emily VanDerWerff of The A.V.
 Club rated the episode A−, calling the end of the A storyline somewhat weak, while praising the B storyline involving Britta and Lukka.
-TV Fanatic's Matt Richenthal rated the show 4 out of 5, calling it "great stuff all around" and praising Yvette Nicole Brown's comedy chops, while opining that she hasn't gotten enough camera time previously during the season.
+TV Fanatic's Matt Richenthal rated the show 4 out of 5, calling it "great stuff all around" and praising Yvette Nicole Brown's comedy chops, while opining that she had not gotten enough camera time previously during the season.